 - Step 3: For 5 minutes, broil the top of the steak and vegetables 3 - 4 inches away from the heat.
-You can then turn the steak and broil the opposite side for another 5 minutes.
+You can turn the steak and broil the opposite side for another 5 minutes.

-- Step 5: Cut the steak against the grain into 4 pieces, and sprinkle with parsley.
+- Step 5: Cut the steak against the grain into 4 pieces and sprinkle with parsley.

-Keep in mind that different ovens vary in temperature and power, so you should aim for medium-rare instead of relying purely on the recommended times.
+Remember that different ovens vary in temperature and power, so you should aim for medium-rare instead of relying purely on the recommended times.

 Other Cuts You May Like

 Petite sirloin steak isn’t for everyone, and that’s completely ok.
-So, below are a few steaks similar to the petite, but a little bit different.
+So, below are a few steaks similar to the petite but a little bit different.

 1. Sirloin Tip Center Steak